Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

 It remains a mystery why both the electrical transport and magnetic ordering properties experience a sudden change across $x_c$ = 1/3 in and only in Fe$_x$NbS$_2$.
-Previous electronic structure investigations in various intercalated TMD systems show that the low-energy electronic structure mainly derives from the TMD layers, while the charge doping and minor band hybridization effects come from the intercalated 3$d$ transition metal \cite{TMD_rigidband,Battaglia2007_MnnbS,Garb2022_CoNbS,Qin2022_CrNbS,Sirica2016_CrNbS,Xie2023,PDCking2023,NiNbS2_band,Santi2025_FeTaS2band}.
-However, the extreme sensitivities around $x_c$ in the Fe-intercalated system, akin to those in strongly correlated electron systems, motivate systematic electronic and structural investigations into what makes Fe intercalants special.
-In this work, we combine angle-resolved photoemission spectroscopy (ARPES), X-ray photoelectron spectroscopy (XPS), single crystal X-ray diffraction (XRD), X-ray absorption spectroscopy (XAS) and density functional theory (DFT) calculations to investigate the electronic structure of Fe$_x$NbS$_2$ near the critical doping $x_c$, with a specific focus on the roles of itinerant and local electrons.
+Previous electronic structure investigations in various intercalated TMD systems show that the low-energy electronic structure mainly derives from the TMD layers, while the charge doping and minor band hybridization effects come from the intercalated 3$d$ transition metal~\cite{TMD_rigidband,Battaglia2007_MnnbS,Garb2022_CoNbS,Qin2022_CrNbS,Sirica2016_CrNbS,Xie2023,PDCking2023,NiNbS2_band,Santi2025_FeTaS2band,EdwaresFNS,FeCoNbS,newFeNbSe}.
+While previous electronic structure studies on Fe$_{1/3}$NbS$_2$~\cite{EdwaresFNS}~\cite{FeCoNbS} and other TM-intercalated dichalcogenides (including but not limited to Co$_{1/3}$NbS$_2$~\cite{Garb2022_CoNbS}, Cr$_{1/3}$NbS$_2$~\cite{Sirica2016_CrNbS}, Ni$_{1/3}$NbS$_2$~\cite{NiNbS2_band}, (Fe, Co)$_{1/3}$TaS$_2$~\cite{Santi2025_FeTaS2band} and Fe$_{1/3}$NbSe$_2$~\cite{newFeNbSe}) identify emergent electronic states, the precise orbital link between these features and the intercalant species remains obscure.
+Crucially, the sensitivity of doping-controlled electronic and magnetic properties, i.e., how the transition between distinct magnetic ground states emerges from the underlying electronic structure, has not been explored, motivating systematic electronic and structural investigations into the roles of Fe intercalants, especially whether and how low-energy itinerant electrons can affect the delicate indirect Fe-Fe exchange.
+Understanding this requires the use of electronic structure probes to identify electronic states that carry moments and states that mediate magnetic exchange.
+In this work, we combine angle-resolved photoemission spectroscopy (ARPES), X-ray photoelectron spectroscopy (XPS), single crystal X-ray diffraction (XRD), X-ray absorption spectroscopy (XAS) and density functional theory (DFT) calculations to investigate the electronic structure of Fe$_x$NbS$_2$ near the critical doping $x_c$, with a specific focus on how the interaction between itinerant and local electrons help provide insights into effective exchange interactions. \\